mlearnfab/dscienceweb/_sources/curriculum.md

-- **Unit 3: Statistics**
+- **Unit 3: Statistics**  In Unit 3 we will review basic concepts in descriptive statistics.

 <p>&nbsp;</p>

-- **Unit 4: Data Aggregation.**
+- **Unit 4: Data Aggregation.**  In Unit 4 we will present some basic methods for data aggregation and data summary.

 <p>&nbsp;</p>

-- **Unit 5: Exploratory Data Analysis I.**
+- **Unit 5: Exploratory Data Analysis I.**  In Unit 5 we will put together techniques learned thus far towards analyzing data sets.

 <p>&nbsp;</p>

-- **Unit 6: Math Review** In Unit 6 we study various techniques for aggregating and summarizing data.
-The techniques include groupby, pivot tables, and hierarchical indexing.
+- **Unit 6: Math Review** In Unit 6 we will review some foundational mathematical concepts as they apply to data science.

 <p>&nbsp;</p>

-- **Unit 7:Exploratory Data Analysis II** In Unit 7 we turn to statistics, opening the door to an essential set of methodologies in data science.
+- **Unit 7:Exploratory Data Analysis II** In Unit 7 we will deepen our understanding of EDA techniques.